dev-maheshwar-p/redditproj/readme.md

     * JDBC - Uses Spring "JdbcTemplate" as a simple alternative to JDBC's painful syntax.
 5. CustomDriver.java - This class is used to customize/override the default behaviour of the Chrome Driver instance instantiated by Serenity.
 Example: Execution in headless mode.
 6. CustomSerenityRunner.java - This is a custom serenity runner that extends CucumberWithSerenity that is used to take advantage of some of the life-cycle methods of Serenity.
 7. Project Structure: In alignment with project/env.
 Example: Only properties files locations are ${env} [environment] specific as these provide configuration input like hitting a mock vs actual EP based on env.
+8. Rolling & archived logs.

 ####Things that were not implemented yet but were intended to be show cased as part of this project, in its current state.